Here are the basic rules of chess:

 This is because one king can’t checkmate another king as they both oppose each other.

 - Then there is a draw by 50 move rule.
-This rule says that if no pawn movement and no capture has been made within the last 50 moves then the game ends in a draw provided the player with turn to move claims for it.
+This rule says that if no pawn movement and no capture has been made within the last 50 moves then the game ends in a draw provided the player with a turn to move claims for it.

 If the player forgets then there is a 75 move rule as per which if no pawn movement and no capture has been made within the last 75 moves then the arbiter (referee) can interfere and declare the game as a draw.

 - According to the threefold repetition rule, if the same position gets repeated three times then, the player having the turn to move can claim a draw.

-- However, if the player forgets to claim and the same position is repeated for five times then according to the fivefold repetition rule the arbiter can interfere and declare the game as draw.
+- However, if the player forgets to claim and the same position is repeated five times then according to the fivefold repetition rule the arbiter can interfere and declare the game a draw.

 - Touch move rule: Once you touch a piece with the intention to move then you HAVE To move it (if legally possible) whether you want or not.
 All the incidents of touching pieces are considered intentional unless stated beforehand by saying words like “j’adoube” or “I adjust”.

 You can read more about the touch move rule in my article why do chess players touch their pieces.